 Not sure how much hair loss is normal?
-According to Dr. Rae Lynne Kinler, medical director of Ziering Medical in Connecticut, the average person loses approximately 100 to 150 hairs per day as a result of our normal hair cycle.
+Dr. Rae Lynne Kinler, medical director of Ziering Medical in Connecticut, tells us that the average person loses approximately 100 to 150 hairs per day as a result of our normal hair cycle.
 Anything that’s much more noticeable than that could be cause for investigation.

-“If you are seeing excessively large amounts of hair on your pillow, upon combing your hair or in the drain upon showering, it may be time to look into other causes,” said Dr. Andrew Kwak, a hair restoration surgeon, hair loss expert, and founder of The Lumen Center in Pennsylvania.
+“If you are seeing excessively large amounts of hair on your pillow, upon combing your hair or in the drain upon showering, it may be time to look into other causes,” echoes Dr. Andrew Kwak, a hair restoration surgeon, hair loss expert and founder of The Lumen Center in Pennsylvania.

-Though you should also check in with a doctor to identifying the exact cause of your thinning hair, there are some potential explanations.
+Though you should also check in with a doctor to identify the exact cause of your thinning hair, there are some potential explanations.

-“From an internal medicine point of view, there are many abnormalities which we can find through a simple blood test that can cause hair loss,” Dr. Cameron K. Rokhsar, founder and medical director of New York Cosmetic, Skin & Laser Surgery Center, told us.
-“These include low iron, anemia, changes in thyroid hormone (hyper or hypothyroidism), changes in sex hormones (conditions such as polycystic ovary disease which causes an increase in male hormones like testosterone) and autoimmune diseases such as lupus.”
+“From an internal medicine point of view, there are many abnormalities (which we can find through a simple blood test) that can cause hair loss,” says Dr. Cameron K. Rokhsar, founder and medical director of New York Cosmetic, Skin & Laser Surgery Center.

 These are just a few of the more common causes of hair loss:

 - Androgenetic alopecia: Also known as female pattern balding, this type of genetic hair loss leads to thinning and can become permanent if left untreated.
-“While it can happen at any age, this form of hair loss is more common during the natural aging process during peri-menopause or after menopause,” Kinler explained.
+“While it can happen at any age, this form of hair loss is more common during the natural aging process, during perimenopause or after menopause,” Kinler explains.

 - Traction alopecia: All that tugging and pulling from styling your hair and throwing it up in a tight ponytail can wreak havoc over time.
 “It leads to broken hairs and lack of hair regrowth.
-With continued traction, hair loss becomes permanent and irreversible,” Dr. Susan Massick, an associate professor at The Ohio State University Wexner Medical Center, revealed.
+With continued traction, hair loss becomes permanent and irreversible,” says Massick.

-- Scarring alopecia: Chronic tension/stress on the hair follicles, often related to medical conditions, can cause hair loss.
-“It leads to scarring of the scalp with resulting hair loss and is often irreversible,” Massick said.
+- Scarring alopecia: Also known as cicatricial alopecia, this type of hair loss is generally caused by inflammation that can damage or destroy hair follicles.
+Common underlying causes include fungal infections, burns or radiation.
+“It leads to scarring of the scalp with resulting hair loss and is often irreversible,” Massick explains.

-- Alopecia areata: This autoimmune condition causes bald patches.
-“It’s typically reversible, but can range from a few small patches to the entire scalp (alopecia totalis),” Massick said.
+- Alopecia areata: This autoimmune condition causes bald patches that usually begin as round or oval in shape.
+“It’s typically reversible but can range from a few small patches to the entire scalp (alopecia totalis),” Massick says.